 When I got Dexter a beautiful German Shepherd, he was 8 1/2 months old & 106 lbs.
 His owners were looking for a new home as they said he was becoming too much for them to handle.
 He had been in a house fire which forced a move to an apartment, and hit by a car, all fear inducing events in his young life.
 I naively thought I can fix this.
 Dexter was a very high energy, high guard, fearful German Shepherd who tried to control everyone in “his space” by aggression.
 He got along well with my 120 lb shepherd and smaller mixed breed dog but, the 1 st week he went after my sister I stopped him in time.
 The 3rd week he jumped and bit my dog sitter, not badly but a wake up call to me.
 I hired a professional trainer.
 We muzzled him and started socializing him in her dog classes, teaching him commands, stay, front, leave it, etc. He improved somewhat but I still felt like I had a loose canon walking by my side.
 He pulled me to the ground just about yanking my arm off several times during this period when someone dared to come in his bubble which was a good 100 ft in any direction.
 We had to put actual lattice on our truck cap windows to make sure he didn’t go through them after people, as he tried.
 He sounded like Cujo, people would turn and stare when we went by- Dexter just couldn’t control his fear and dominant behavior.
 After 6 months of training he chased after my neighbor on his 4 wheeler paying no attention to my commands leave it, come, etc. I realized this poor dog will never be free off leash and he is only 14 months old.
 I felt helpless.
 But a friend in MD who had a rescue pit bull with issues had a trainer who recommended Rhonda with VT Dog pack, she said she was excellent and trained in e-collar use.
 I felt like she had thrown me a life line.

 Jan 7th was our 1st lesson.
 We signed up for the “Perfect Pet” Dog Training Package.
 Rhonda did a very thorough intake then she met Dexter.
 He came out of the car in his Cujo mode trying to eat her.
 Rhonda just stood quietly as he yanked me to my knees as he hit the end of the leash.
 She threw him a few treats and we got started.
 In 10 minutes she took him from me, found his working level on the e-collar and had his muzzle off!
-The hardcore first 2 weeks were hard but such a dramatic difference in his emotions and barking I would do them again in a heartbeat.
+In 2 weeks there was such a dramatic difference in his emotions and barking I would do them again in a heartbeat.
 It has been a little over 3 months, Dexters aggression has dropped from a 10+ to around a 2.
 He walks by my side loose leash, Rhonda and I even took him through Church st. Muzzled but calm nary a growl!
 When we started coming to Rhonda I couldn’t even hear the people at the ferry tell me which lane to go in Dexter was barking and growling so loud.
 Now he lies quietly in the back observing the sights.
 Rhonda has been there encouraging me, never more then a text away when I needed advice.
 I know Dexter is still a work in progress, but what progress in just 3 1/2 months.
 So far 100 % recall.
 Dexter is enjoying his life much more now, and so am I and my husband.
 In fact the other day he said “I wouldn’t give Dexter away even for $30,000 !”
 Thanks Rhonda you changed our lives.

 – Melody from NY